rster2002/rster2002.github.io/rsources/lectures/netwerken/Cisco senario 1.md

 #### Basic configuration

 First of all, we need to add some basic configuration like setting a `hostname`, `motd` and setting a password for the `enable` command.
+We set the default gateway to `192.168.1.1`, the ip address of the `G0/0` interface.

 ```cisco
 Switch>en